Content studio and content creation

 Go back to content studio and make sure you are on the project you’ve created on the beginning of this chapter.

-This content type is only visible there because of the updates we did to the app, i.e, your app is responsible to be delivering a artist structure in which content studio can start to actually create content.
+This content type is only visible there because of the update we did to the app, i.e, your app is responsible to be delivering the artist definition which content studio can use to actually create content.

 The "Create Content" dialog when creating content under the created project.
 It contains elements, including the "Artist" content type that we created earlier.

 Figure 5.
-The "Create Content" dialog with the artist available for content creation
+The content creation dialog with the artist content type

 However, before we start creating artists, let’s create a folder.